who am I in business with?

 "A few things to consider to the relationship parameters - time frame (how long does it last?), clarity of your role and clarity of Spirit's role (agenda, outcome), what are the expectations coming into the arrangement (yours and spirit), what are the benefits (yours and spirit), what do you bring (provide) to the space and what do they provide (this goes to competency and capacity), and one of the most important, what is the item of value to be exchanged between you (mutuality of obligations)?
 Note the energy entanglement (in any contract this will happen) and being aware of it is about developing your competency as a practitioner."

-After I pressed the ‘enter’ button, I was surprised (and quietly congratulated myself) on how easily and quickly that rolled out.
+After I pressed the 'enter' button, I quietly congratulated myself on how easily and quickly that rolled out.
 Then the other shoe dropped.

 Oh yeah.
 That's right.
 That took about 20 months to write.